Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Threat Model

 \subsubsection{Post-Update Privilege Persistence}

 Post-update privilege persistence is a vulnerability that is critical and occurs when outdated privileges or revoked privileges are still valid after an MCP server update.
-This issue arises as the updates to privilege are not always replicated across all server instances or invalidated as part of the updating process (e.g., API key revocations, permission changes, or role updates).
+This is a revocation propagation failure related to update time, not a baseline access-control design problem.
 This may provide adversaries with an opportunity to abuse residual privileges to conduct malicious activities, steal sensitive resources, or cause a system malfunction.